SteveLauC/Notes/database/CMU15-445-2021-fall/lecture3.md

 3. file layout(what the pages look like inside the disk file)

-   1. Some dbms stores the whole database as a single file(liek sqlite), whereas others store things across multiple files cuase there is a max file limitation and you don't wanna hit it.
+   1. Some dbms stores the whole database as a single file(like sqlite), whereas others store things across multiple files cuase there is a max file limitation and you don't wanna hit it.